skacem/skacem.github.io/_posts/notes/2021-06-15-Common-Metrics-Derived-From-CM.md

 layout: post
 category: ml
 comments: true
-title: "Common Metrics Derived From the Confusion Matrix: A Practical Implementation Guide"
+title: "Common Metrics Derived From the Confusion Matrix"
 excerpt: "In the previous post we introduced the confusion matrix in the context of hypothesis testing and we showed how such a simple and intuitive concept can be a powerful tool in illustrating the outcomes of classification models.
 Now, we are going to discuss various performance metrics that are derived from a confusion matrix."
 author: "Skander Kacem"
 tags: